-If you’ve been blogging for a while, you’ve probably got the Yoast SEO plugin… Yoast SEO is an incredible plugin that helps you with all sorts of aspects of search engine optimisation, and so helps you get on page one of Google and grow your blog!
+If you’ve been blogging for a while, you’ve probably got the Yoast SEO plugin… Yoast SEO is an incredible plugin that helps you with all sorts of aspects of search engine optimization, and so helps you get on page one of Google and grow your blog!

-I recently shared a post on how to use the Yoast plugin to optimise a blog post for search engines.
+I recently shared a post on how to use the Yoast plugin to optimize a blog post for search engines.
 My post gives an overview of the four main areas of the Yoast metabox and how to use them.

 You guys loved that post, but it threw up a ton of questions about one feature in particular: the readability analysis, with many of you confessing you didn’t really understand it properly or that you tend to just ignore it altogether!

 Fortunately, I used to be an English teacher, teaching English grammar and writing skills was something I used to do on a daily basis… So, this part of Yoast I really ‘get’!

 Many of you also asked if I would do a post on the readability section in Yoast, so that is what this blog post is all about…

 If you don’t know much about Yoast or SEO, I really suggest you first read the following blog posts, then come back to this post to learn more about the Yoast readability analysis…

 - How to set the Yoast SEO plugin up properly

 - How to use the Yoast SEO plugin to optimize a blog post

 What does the readability analysis in Yoast SEO do?